Parallel Logical Measurements via Quantum Code Surgery

-\begin{lemma} Brute-force branching creates a new representative on each leaf for each $v_i\in \mathcal{I}$, and introduces no new logical operators. \end{lemma} \proof For each $v_i \in \mathcal{I}$, consider the path $P$ down the binary tree from the root to its corresponding leaf.
+\begin{lemma} Brute-force branching creates a new representative on each leaf for each $v_i\in \mathcal{I}$, and introduces no new logical operators. \end{lemma} \proof Here we give a proof sketch for readers familiar with the CKBB scheme~\cite{Coh}.
+In Appendix~\ref{app:branch_cylinders} we introduce a new perspective on brute-force branching as a series of mapping cylinders.
+This provides an algebraic and formal proof, but which requires some knowledge of elementary homological algebra.

+For each $v_i \in \mathcal{I}$, consider the path $P$ down the binary tree from the root to its corresponding leaf.
 Multiply $v_i$ by the $Z$ checks connected to data qubits in $v_i$ on the first layer, on the branch in the path $P$.
 As $v_i$ is a logical operator, this product of $Z$ checks leaves no support in layer 1, and cleans $v_i$ to one of the branches in layer 2.
 Continue this procedure along $P$, until all support has been moved to the leaf corresponding to $v_i$.
 This logical is then another representative of the same operator as $v_i$.